mokdevel/DarcMods/DarcMissions/docs/GM.md

 From the entity browser, you can drop..
 - Missions to the world.
 They will be started after a while.
 For details on how mission will be spawned, is described in the different mission type documentation.
 - NonValidAreas to the world.
 They will be activated after a while and the icon disappears from the world.
+- DarcChopper helicopters.
+The spawned helicopters will use the defined ``enemyFactions`` values.
+For example, if you have ``US`` as the enemy, all USSR choppers spawned with GM will be of US faction.
+This makes it possible to spawn helis with right enemies.

 <img src="https://github.com/mokdevel/DarcMods/blob/main/pics/s_gm_entitylist.jpg" width=30% height=30%>